Timothy-py/Tasker/app.idea.md

 A task will have a start and expiry date.
 A task will have tags, status
 A task will have attachments
 When a task is created and assigned to recipients, each recipient can accept or reject the task.
+Default to Accept.

 Recipients are assigned to task through their email address or app username.

+When a task is completed by a user, the submission should be sent/logged to the creator(s).

 Send email notification to recipient when a task is assigned to her.

+Integration with Google Calender for task reminder

+AUTHENTICATON
+Authentication will be through

+- Bearer auth
+- OAuth 2.0

+USER
+unique username
+email
+unique user link
+picture
+Bio

 TASK -